 It is important to note, I have no amnesty.
 I am the occasional hypocrite, perhaps for even writing this.
-Adherence to such a mantra as, “Don’t be a dick,” requires continual measures of gut-checking, staying in a present moment and sometimes my ego drives me to believe what I have to say will somehow make a difference in these spaces.
+Adherence to such a mantra as, “Don’t be a dick,” requires continual measures of gut-checking, staying in the present moment, and sometimes my ego drives me to believe what I have to say will somehow make a difference in these spaces.
 Not so much.
 What it does do is afford me the opportunity to have endorphins released when people “like” and agree.
 In truth, I am sullying my own space and that of others because negativity is and breeds negativity.
-If I need validation, approval and endorphin spooge, (which I do…don’t love to admit it, but, yea…it feels good, so…) funny anecdotes and dumb memes garner positive response without crapping on someone else’s doorstep, and are no less meaningful.
+If I need validation, approval, and endorphin spooge, (which I do…don’t love to admit it, but, yea…it feels good, so…) funny anecdotes and dumb memes garner positive responses without crapping on someone else’s doorstep and are no less meaningful.
 One choice is 360 positivity the other is mixed at best.

 Living the mantra, “Don’t be a dick,” means every day you eat rainbows and fart sunshine!…no, that’s dumb and unrealistic.
 (It is possible to barf Skittles and that’s a kind of rainbow, but I digress) It absolutely means we can 100% add to our own joy by not sucking it away from others.
 Be kind.
 Be gracious.
 Be appreciative.
 Live in gratitude and much falls into place.
 One part of that can be before we take to the keyboard to be brilliant, insightful, and persuasive by way of pissing in someone else’s cornflakes, to remember, “It’s okay to not like things, don’t be a dick about it.”
 Or In the words of the incredible Craig Ferguson, “Does this need to be said?
 Does this need to be said, by me?
 Does this need to be said, by me, right now?”
 The answer is usually, “Probably not.”
 Live.
 Laugh.
 Love…and don’t be a dick…it just makes a better life.